steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ##### Recursive delete of root directory

-Deleting a root path with children and `recursive==True` can do one of two things
+Deleting a root path with children and `recursive==True` can do one of two things.

-The Unix/Posix model assumes that if the user has the correct permissions to delete everything, they are free to do so -resulting in an empty filesystem
+The POSIX model assumes that if the user has the correct permissions to delete everything, they are free to do so (resulting in an empty filesystem).

     if isDir(FS, p) and isRoot(p) and recursive :
         FS' = ({["/"]}, {}, {}, {})
         result = True

-In contrast, HDFS never permits the deletion of the root of a filesystem; the filesystem be taken offline and reformatted if an empty filesystem is desired.
+In contrast, HDFS never permits the deletion of the root of a filesystem; the filesystem can be taken offline and reformatted if an empty filesystem is desired.

     if isDir(FS, p) and isRoot(p) and recursive :
-        FS ' = FS
+        FS' = FS
         result = False

 ##### Recursive delete of non-root directory